-I’m sure everyone has neighbors on a spectrum from Wonderful to Oh My God.
+I’m sure everyone has neighbors on the spectrum of Wonderful to Oh My God.
 I do, too.
 Sadly, my next -door neighbor doesn’t land on the good side.
 Thankfully, they have no idea who I really am as a person or that I write a blog, so I can rant all I want here!
 Tee Hee!
 But for neighbors of mine who do follow me, I know I’ll be speaking for all of us.
 Look at the list below and see if any of these items would irritate you…

 - For the last seven years, they’ve had the store tags dangling from the branches of their trees from when they purchased and planted them.
 Until recently that is, when I went over there with a scissors and snipped them off and put the tags in their mailbox.
 Trespassing?
 Vandalism?
 Perhaps, but they’d broken me!
 I couldn’t take it anymore!
 Did they think it looked natural to have big, long price tags hanging on their trees?
 Did they think it was a rule like a mattress tag that by law couldn’t be removed?
 Is anyone still believing that?

 - They installed two old-fashioned lampposts in their yard around their circular driveway—which is great.
 But then they put 20,000-watt lightbulbs in them which can be seen from space.
 You have to shield your eyes from the glow when you walk past at night.

 - They installed “Don’t Pee on the Grass” signs, parallel to their house near the public sidewalk.
 I realize they intended this for the dogs, but after a few cocktails the other night, I tried recruiting some friends of mine to try out the grass.
 No takers.
 But come on.
 Dogs pee when they want to while walking.
 If it happens on the grass near your sidewalk, oh well!
 Get over it.
 Oddly, last summer, the signs disappeared.
 Scout’s honor, it wasn’t me!
 (I’m not a Scout but that’s neither here nor there.
 Ahem).